oracle/create-database-app/templates/mle-js-basic/README.md

 ### 1. Create the application

 Use the `@create-database-app` command as described in the [top-level readme](https://github.com/oracle/create-database-app/blob/main/README.md) to set up your application.
 You will be prompted to make a number of choices.
-Make sure you select `mle-app` as shown here:
+Make sure you select `mle-js-basic` as shown here:

 ```
 ?
 What would you like your application's name to be? demo